-X-rays are a form of radiation that pass through the body to form an image on film.
+X-rays are a form of radiation that passes through the body to form an image on film.
 Structures that are dense (such as bone) will appear white.
 Air will be black, and other structures will be shades of gray.

 How is the Test Performed?